TanUjNimkar/TanUjNimkar/README.md

 ---

-## 🎯 Core Expertise
+## 📌 Featured Areas

+### 🚀 CI/CD Automation
+Designing automated build, test, and deployment pipelines for faster and safer releases.

-• AWS Cloud Infrastructure
+### ☁️ Cloud Infrastructure

-• Docker & Kubernetes

-• Jenkins & GitHub Actions

-• Infrastructure Automation

-• Linux Administration

-• Bash & Python Scripting

-• Monitoring & Observability
+Building scalable and reliable cloud environments using AWS best practices.

+### ☸️ Container Orchestration
+Deploying and managing containerized workloads with Docker and Kubernetes.

+### 🛠 Infrastructure as Code
+Moving towards fully automated infrastructure provisioning and management.

 ---

-## 🌐 Connect
+## 🌐 Connect With Me

 <p align="center">
 <a href="https://www.linkedin.com/in/tanuj-nimkar">